-Knowing what foods you can and cannot eat with your braces can impact the quality of your life and the desired treatment outcome.
+Knowing what foods you can and cannot eat with your braces in Dubai can impact the quality of your life and the desired treatment outcome.
 Preventing damage to the brackets, bending of the arch wires as well as keeping your teeth free from tooth decay will help you achieve the optimum results from your orthodontic treatment.

 The first few weeks into dental braces can be quite challenging as you simply cannot eat some of the normal foods you enjoy.
 It is recommended to start out with soft, semi-solid foods as such if your teeth and gums are sore.
 However, it is just a matter of time until you get adjusted to your braces and can choose from a variety of foods.